ttutisani/Xunit.Gherkin.Quick/README.md

 # Xunit.Gherkin.Quick
 Xunit.Gherkin.Quick is a lightweight, cross platform BDD test framework (targets .NET Standard, can be used from both .NET and .NET Core test projects).
 It parses Gherkin language and executes Xunit tests corresponding to scenarios.

+Key difference of Xunit.Gherkin.Quick from other BDD frameworks are:

+- You write your expectations in a human-readable Gherkin language, not in code.
+This approach allows separation of concerns and responsibilities between requirement and code writing.
+- Xunit.Gherkin.Quick is a lightweight framework.
+No auto-generated code that you fear to change; no Visual Studio dependency where the auto-generation works.
+With Xunit.Gherkin.Quick, you don't even need an IDE - one could write feature text files in a notepad, and code in any dev plugin; then run tests via .NET Core CLI.
+- Supports full spectrum of Gherkin language idioms such as Given/When/Then/And/But/* keywords, Scenario Outlines, Scenario Backgrounds, and native Gherkin argument types (DocString, DataTable).
+- All supported features are fully documented.
+Scroll down to the Documentation and Referencese section after going through the Getting Started topic on this page.

+Enjoy coding!

 ## Project Sponsors

 Showcase your company's logo here by sponsoring this project!